OCA/stock-logistics-warehouse/stock_available_to_promise_release/readme/DESCRIPTION.rst

 would be first ordered, first served.
 More complex rules could be implemented.

-When the reservation of a picking move occurs, the quantity that is reserved is then based on the quantity that was promised to the customer (virtually reserved):
+When the reservation of a picking move occurs, the quantity that is reserved is then based on the quantity that was promised to the customer (available to promise):

 * The moves can be reserved in any order, the right quantity is always reserved
 * The removal strategy is computed only when the reservation occurs.
 If you